divya-vaishnavi/LearnRuby/README.md

-# Where you start your learnig journey
+# Where you start your learning journey

 This repository is for: